 Brows make the face

 Remember the skinny brow look in the late 70s and early 80s–and how enthusiastically you plucked your brows?
 Then Brooke Shields popularized the thick eyebrow, so we stopped plucking and waited for our brows to grow back.
 They didn’t.
 Even if you didn’t over-pluck your brows when you were younger, they most certainly have become thinner and more faded with age.
 They may even have turned gray by now.
 And here’s the problem: as you age, thin, faded brows make you look older and harsher.
-And as Anastasia Soare, Beverly Hills brow guru to the stars, observes “nothing frames a face so beautifully or gives an instantaneous lift quite like perfectly shaped brows.”
+And as Anastasia Soare, Beverly Hills brow guru observes, “nothing frames a face so beautifully or gives an instantaneous lift quite like perfectly shaped brows.”

 Why did this happen to my brows?

-Hair, including eyebrow hair, has a three=phase growth cycle.
+Hair, including eyebrow hair, has a three-phase growth cycle.
 There’s the anagen phase (active growing), the catagen phase (growth stops), and the telogen phase (the hair is at rest).